sillsdev/ptx2pdf/docs/documentation/SideBars.md

 The position for this class of side-bars.
 Any image position may be specified.
 `B` indicates that this box goes below any notes on the page (b normally comes above notes).

+As with images, `h`, `p`, `F` and `P` can all be further specified with a horizontal position (`l`, `r` or `c` for left, right, centre respectively), and for `F` and `P` they can have a vertical position relative to the pages.
+The vertical positions that are shared with images are `t`, `b`, `c` for top, bottom, centre respectively.
+An additional 'vertical position' that can be specified is 'f', for 'fill'.
+This calculates the space needed for borders and padding, and then tells TeX to expand the text contents to fill the page.
+This is very useful for cover-pages, etc., where the TeX command `\vfill` can be used provide stretch.

+E.g.: `\Postion Fcf` will stretch the box vertically to occupy the entire paper, whereas `Position Fcc` will center the box on the page taking up as little space as possible.

-Note that `h` and `p` sidebars, if they have  no background colour or images, may be permitted to break across pages.
+Note that `h` and `p` sidebars, if they have  no background colour or images, and are not positioned horizontally may be permitted to break across pages.

 ```\Scale  value(0-1)```